1939 Michigan State Normal Hurons football team

 The 1939 Michigan State Normal Hurons football team represented Michigan State Normal College (later renamed Eastern Michigan University) during the 1939 college football season.
 In their 19th season under head coach Elton Rynearson, the Hurons compiled a record of 3–3–1 and outscored their opponents by a combined total of 68 to 64.
 Joseph V. Pokrywka was the team captain.
-The team played its home games at Field on the school's campus in Ypsilanti, Michigan.
+The team played its home games at Briggs Field on the school's campus in Ypsilanti, Michigan.

+Michigan State Normal was ranked at No. 261 (out of 609 teams) in the final Litkenhous Ratings for 1939.